Click here to learn more about R&E’s COVID-19 response.

 Will compostable paper products be accepted in this program?

 The counties are committed to continuing to provide a recycling option for compostable paper.
-We are currently assessing material management options, and this will help us determine what materials will be accepted as part of this program.
+The counties are currently assessing material management options, and this will help us determine what materials will be accepted as part of this program.

-How will residents that self-haul trash and recycling or use a small garbage cart participate?
+How will residents that self-haul trash or use a small garbage cart participate?